 Dr. Nock earned a PhD in Industrial Engineering and Operations Research from the University of Massachusetts Amherst.
 During her time at UMass she was an NSF Graduate Research Fellow, and an Offshore Wind Energy IGERT Fellow.
 Prior to this, she was a Mitchell Fellow in Northern Ireland where she earned a MSc in Leadership for Sustainable Development at Queens University of Belfast.

 She hold two B.S. degrees from North Carolina A&T State University in Electrical Engineering and Applied Mathematics.
 In addition, she has volunteered in Malawi, held internships at Argonne National Lab, the Utility Regulator of Northern Ireland, and Exxon Mobil.

 This photo was taken during a trip to Denmark where Dr. Nock toured a wind turbine facility.

 Dr. Nock's research is based in energy justice, decision analysis, and energy modeling.
-In addition to her research, she offers consulting services to companies and aims to help them improve their equality analyses and decision making processes.
+In addition to her research, she leads and energy justice based start-up company, and offers consulting services to companies.

 How does the information we present to stakeholders impact their decisions?